Henriquelay/UDPinger/README.md

 1. Have [Rust](https://www.rust-lang.org/tools/install) and Cargo installed.
 2. `cargo run` while inside the project tree.

-If you prefer, you can also build the binary (with `cargo build --release`) and run it directly.
-It will be available under `target/release/` directory.
+If you prefer to build it to a executable, you can use `cargo build` and then run the executable in `target/release/udpinger`.

+To omit debug message (and achieve higher performance), you can append `--release` flag to both commands.

 ## License